 Attire in Star Wars: Galaxy’s Edge

 Even though guests become part of the story when they enter Star Wars: Galaxy’s Edge, the Disneyland costume guidelines still apply there.
 Guests over 13 may not wear costumes or the robes, masks and other merchandise purchased in the apparel shops in the land.
-Some accessories are OK though.
+Some accessories are OK, though.

 If dressing up is an important part of the experience for you, Disneyland’s costume policy has a DisneyBounding allowance — in fact, DisneyBounding is encouraged!
 You can use a little creativity to mimic the color schemes and design elements or patterns of characters and incorporate those details into your regular park wardrobe.
 If your street clothes capture the essence of a character, that is toadally fine.
 Do not wear robes or costumes sold in the land.
 People with long sweaters (past the knees) or items that could be mistaken as robes have been asked to remove them.
 If you visit during Star Wars Nite or another After Dark party, adults can wear costumes.

 Of course, "younglings," tadpoles up to age 13, can still wear costumes.
-Masks must not obstruct vision, and the eyes must be fully seen.
+Masks must not obstruct vision, and the eyes must be fully visible.
 No parts of costumes should drag on the ground.
 You may not bring weapons or anything that resembles a weapon.
 Lightsabers are allowed.

 Eating and Drinking in Star Wars: Galaxy’s Edge Disneyland

 Are you hungry for information about the special food and drinks in this land?
 Join the party!
 You can sample delicacies you won't find elsewhere in Disneyland.
 Got Blue Milk?
 If not, you can find this non-dairy drink here.
-Green milk too!
-The only place in Star Wars: Galaxy's Edge that takes reservations is Oga's Cantina.
+The only place in Star Wars: Galaxy's Edge that offers full service is Oga's Cantina.
 All other restaurants offer quick service, and several locations offer Mobile Order to help you skip the lines.
 Bring your refillable water bottles to save money on bottled water because you'll find filling stations throughout the land.
 For all of the delicious details on the food and drinks offered in Galaxy's Edge, including full menu options, be sure to hop over to our galactic foodie guide!
 During May the Fourth and Star Wars After Dark parties — or during Life Day at Holiday Time —look for seasonal items on the menus.

 Here are the dining locations available in Star Wars: Galaxy's Edge: